AinzRimuru/HuggingfaceProxy/README.md

 A lightweight reverse proxy based on Cloudflare Workers (or Cloudflare Pages Functions) for accessing Hugging Face (`huggingface.co`) and its related CDN resources (`*.hf.co`).

+## 📖 About

+This project is designed to solve the problem of being unable to directly download models and datasets from Hugging Face in China due to network restrictions.
+It provides a stable and fast proxy service, allowing you to access Hugging Face resources seamlessly.

 ## ✨ Features

 *   **Main Site Proxy**: Proxies a specified subdomain (default `hf`) to `huggingface.co`.